pauliceia/vgiws/doc/api/keyword.md

 - Error codes:
      - 400 (Bad Request): Invalid parameter.
      - 401 (Unauthorized): It is necessary an Authorization header valid.
-     - 403 (Forbidden): The creator of the keyword is the unique who can delete the keyword.
+     - 403 (Forbidden): The creator of the keyword is the unique who can update/delete the keyword.
      - 404 (Not Found): Not found any resource.
      - 500 (Internal Server Error): Problem when delete a resource.
 Please, contact the administrator.
 - Notes: